lee4943/terrapache/README.md

     lb_url = http://<aws_alb_hostname>
     webserver_public_ips = <public_ip_address_1>, <public_ip_address_2>, ...
     ```
-- SSH to your webservers using the terraform-generated private key in `id_rsa`
+- SSH to your webservers using the `ubuntu` user and the terraform-generated private key in `id_rsa`